Strategic Planning: From Reacting to Leading

 Helia’s Perspective

-The reality is - every leader has a responsibility to think ahead and make sure their team has a plan to operate against.
-There are times I’ve done this really well - and times I’ve failed terribly.
-And when I have failed, I take full accountability for ALL the things that happened - the lack of clarity, the distractions, the wasted time, the lack of progress, the confusion, the inefficiencies, etc. I own it and it’s real!!!
+It’s rare that Helia takes a strong stance on how organizations should operate, but if we have one, it’s this: Every leader has a responsibility to look ahead and make sure their team has a strategic plan to guide their work.
+There are times I’ve done strategic planning really well and times I’ve failed terribly.
+In the years I’ve fallen short, my teams have felt it: the lack of clarity, the distractions, the wasted time, the lack of progress, the inefficiencies.
+It feels like everyone is working constantly and nothing meaningful is getting done.

 Libby's been there too.
-Her approach combines her hard-earned lessons with advice from trusted mentors into something beautifully practical.
-It's a process I wish I'd known earlier and now want to share with every leader and every org to be able to actually follow, as honestly, the greatest gift for your work and your teams and what you're trying to accomplish.
+Her company nearly fell apart when years of working without a strategic plan led it to a crisis point.
+She brought it back from the brink with a 2-day strategic planning process that combines her hard-earned lessons with advice from trusted mentors into something beautifully practical.
+It's a process I wish I'd known earlier and now want to share with every leader everywhere as, honestly, the greatest gift for their work and their teams and what they’re trying to accomplish.

-Strategic Planning doesn’t have to take fifty pages or hundreds of hours or $100K+ of consulting or fancy-ness, which is often where folks go (myself included) because they fear if their process is simple, they’ve done it wrong.
-With Libby's approach, you can create a two-page plan in just a few days that actually guides your team's daily work - not another dusty document in your Google Drive.
+Strategic Planning doesn’t have to take fifty pages or hundreds of hours or $100K+ of consulting or fancy-ness.
+Folks often go there (myself included) because they fear if their process is too simple, they’ve done it wrong.
+With Libby's approach, you can create a two-page plan in just a few days that actually guides your team's daily work – not just another forgotten document in your Google Drive.

 From Reacting to Leading: Libby’s Story